Convergence of a Numerical Scheme for the Hamilton-Jacobi Equation: a New Approach with the Adjoint Method

-Let us now briefly comment on the main ingredient of the present paper, that is how we prove Theorem \ref{main}.
-We start by linearizing \eqref{y}, and then we consider the adjoint of the equation obtained, with final datum a Dirac delta (see \eqref{js}).
-It turns out that the solution of this last equation is a probability measure at every time (see Proposition \ref{km}), and satisfies a useful identity (see Proposition \ref{formula}).
-Using these properties we are able to prove the necessary estimates.
+Let us now briefly comment on the main ingredient of the present paper, that is how we prove Theorems \ref{main}, \ref{main2}.
+We start by linearizing \eqref{y}, and then we consider the adjoint of the equation obtained, with various terminal data (see \eqref{js}, \eqref{L1ad}).
+Using properties of the solutions of the adjoint equations and integration by parts techniques, we are able to prove the necessary estimates. {In particular, we show that the sequence $\{ u^h \}_{h \in \mathbb{N}}$ converges uniformly, and this, by the properties of viscosity solutions, implies that the limit of the sequence is the solution $u$ of \eqref{Ham}.}

+It is extremely interesting that both {the} $L^\infty$ and $L^1$ error estimates can be treated in the same way by using the Adjoint Method in a direct way.

-We conclude by observing that, for technical reasons, at the moment we are not able to remove the convexity assumption on $H$ (see Remark \ref{convex1}).
+We conclude by observing that, for technical reasons, at the moment we are not able to remove the convexity assumption on $H$ in Theorem \ref{main} (see Remark \ref{convex1}).

 The paper is organized as follows.
 Section \ref{2} contains some preliminary observations, concerning finite difference quotients.
-In Section \ref{3} we face the linear case, while a general convex Hamiltonian is the object of Section \ref{4}.
-The special case $H(p)= p^2/2$ is considered in Section \ref{special.case}.
+Section \ref{4} is devoted to the proofs of Theorems \ref{main}, \ref{main2} and to their generalizations to higher dimensional spaces.
 Finally, details about existence, uniqueness, and smoothness of the solution $u^h$ of \eqref{y} are given in the Appendix.

+We would like to thank Roberto Ferretti for bringing to our attention the interesting paper of Lin and Tadmor \cite{LiTa}.
+We also thank the anonymous referees for useful comments and suggestions.

+F. Cagnetti was supported by the UTAustin$|$Portugal partnership through the FCT post-doctoral fellowship SFRH / BPD / 51349 / 2011, CAMGSD-LARSys through FCT Program POCTI -FEDER and by grants PTDC/MAT/114397/2009, UTAustin/MAT/0057/2008, and UTA-CMU/MAT/0007/2009.
+D. Gomes was partially supported by CAMGSD-LARSys through FCT Program POCTI - FEDER and by grants PTDC/MAT/114397/2009, UTAustin/MAT/0057/2008, and UTA-CMU/MAT/0007/2009.
+H. Tran was supported in part by VEF fellowship.

 \end{section}

 \begin{section}{A few facts about finite difference quotients} For the convenience of the reader, we recall in this section a few facts about calculus with finite differences, whose proofs are elementary. \begin{Lemma} Let $u,w: \mathbb{T} \to \mathbb{R}$, and let $h \in \mathbb{R}$.
 Then, for every $x \in \mathbb{T}$